-Social media has become a world phenomenon that has overtaken every aspect of our lives.
+Social media has taken over every aspect of our lives.
 Statista estimates that there are 2.65 billion social media users worldwide.
 With the world population at roughly 7.7 billion and the number of internet users at a whopping 4.33 billion, that’s a big chunk of prospects for startups.

 Here are some of the best ways that you can use social media to boost your startup’s engagement:

 With all the information we are exposed to, it’s not surprising that images are easier to recall than words.
-Creating social media graphics that are creative and innovative can make a difference.
 Think about the last time you shared a simple text post from Facebook.
 It’s probably a bit more difficult than thinking about that funny meme from just a few hours ago.
-As you create more content, people will be interested in your brand and scroll onto your next post.
-Who knows, maybe they will even purchase!

 These social media graphics are testimonies that you too, can boost the engagement of your startup.
 Whether you have limited resources, there are always options available to you that could lead you to growth and commercial success.

 Here are some of the best social media graphics you have to include in your digital marketing strategy to boost engagement and brand awareness for your startup:

 Blue Apron, an ingredient and recipe delivery service, use graphics that featured dishes which generated a lot of excitement that made people want to try the recipes.
 Even if their fans get content at creating their own recipes and not availing of their services, Blue Apron has gained their trust and loyalty.